duygudata/Nobel-Prize-Data-Analysis-with-Python/README.md

 ### 📁 Dataset

 The dataset used is nobel.csv, which contains information such as:
--Full name of laureates
+-- Full name of laureates
--Award category
+-- Award category
--Birth country
+-- Birth country
--Gender
+-- Gender
--Year of award
+-- Year of award
--Birth date
+-- Birth date

 ### 💡 Project Objectives